Higher-order tails and RG flows due to scattering of gravitational radiation from binary inspirals: The Tail Effect

 We are now ready to approach the leading tail calculation.
 The broad strokes are similar to the radiation reaction, with just a few new pieces necessary for the higher tails.
 From now on, we drop the explicit $E$ label on the loop momenta as we will always be working with integrated Euclidean loop momenta and an explicit frequency as the scale.

-The first important deviation is that there is more than one Feynman diagram that contributes to the process (depending on gauge choices), shown in \cref{fig:tail-diags}, so we should take some care with defining our basis of momentum invariants and integral family.
+The first important development is that there is more than one Feynman diagram, with a single energy coupling (analogous to the so-called ``self-energy'' graphs), that contributes to the process (depending on gauge choices), shown in \cref{fig:tail-diags}.
+Therefore we should take some care with defining our basis of momentum invariants and integral family.
 A maximally convenient basis of momentum invariants to use is one which contains all possible inverse propagators of the diagrams under consideration.
 For the tail diagrams, we can use the labelings of $\ell_1$ and $\ell_2$ as shown in \cref{fig:tail-cubic} to define the inverse propagator basis

-with signs set by a mostly-minus metric to best align with the standard integration convention for propagator signs, see \cref{sec:eval-ints} for more details, and where we have now made the fact that the $\ell_i$ are the Euclidean spatial part of the momenta implicit.
+with signs set by a mostly-minus metric to best align with the standard integration convention for propagator signs, see \cref{sec:ints-analytic} for more details, and where we have now made the fact that the $\ell_i$ are the Euclidean spatial part of the momenta implicit.
 Important to note is that $Q_3$ is chosen as a purely spatial momentum: it is the ``potential-mode'' propagator expected from the interaction of the quadrupole with the static background potential.
 From this basis, it is obvious that the integral family we need to consider is

 as it will cover any possible contributions from both diagram topologies.
 Analyzing the integral family, we again find a single basis integral, $F^{(2)}(1,1,0)$, implying that the effective action can be written as